 - In a 2 cat household - 2 + 1 = 3 litter trays

-Gently place them in the litter tray at opportune times such as when they first wake up from a nap, after eating and after playtime.
-It is normal for them to have accidents outside the litter tray while they are learning so don't be discouraged.
+Gently place your kitten in the litter tray at opportune times; such as when they first wake up from a nap, after eating and after playtime.
+It is normal for your kitty to have accidents outside the litter tray while they are learning.
 Be sure to clean up any mishaps with an enzymatic cleaner, to discourage them from toileting in the same location again.
 Once they have used the litter tray, it's a good idea to clean the tray promptly as kittens are much more likely to use it if it's clean.
-For more information, see our article on Toilet Training Your Kitten and Your Guide to Choosing Cat Litter.

 Feeding your kitten a high quality, complete and balanced diet is the best way to ensure they have the best start in life.
 Premium diets offer a range of benefits over cheaper, supermarket brands such as high digestibility and high quality ingredients which promote optimal growth and development.
-Premium diets include Advance, Hill's and Royal Canin, which make complete kitten diets balanced in essential nutrients to allow for adequate nutrition, growth and development.
+In the market today, there are great quality premium diets under both the 'science' and 'natural' categories.

 Fresh water must be supplied at all times and in a convenient location for your kitten.
 Provide fresh water daily with regular bowl cleans.
 Cats also naturally prefer to drink from running water so consider Water Fountains which are also a great way to encourage water intake in your kitten.

 Grooming is a great way to bond with your kitten and a good habit to get into right from the start.
 It's also important to help reduce shedding and the development of hairballs.
 Start by gently using the brush for very short periods of time and gradually work up to longer grooming sessions.
 The requirement for grooming is dependent on the breed, with long-haired breeds such as Persians and Ragdolls requiring brushing more frequently.